Taking A Peek into My Hiking Data

 lonlat_dat

-so we know what trails with which each points are associated. - To use calculate distance, we can use
+so we know what trails with which each point are associated. - To use calculate distance, we can use

 distHaversine()